 Try imagining a place

-In an upcoming review of SMUDGE it’s put that Louis MacNeice’s poet had better deal with the incorrigible plurality of life, but James won’t have anything to do with it.
-It’s an insightful comment: and maybe so.
-I find the duality in all things, comparison by opposites, but my aim, should I focus on such a thing, perhaps is more the unity of the moment. “…James is the poet of the moment.”
+In an upcoming review of SMUDGE it’s put, Louis MacNeice’s poet had better deal with the incorrigible plurality of life, but James won’t have anything to do with it.
+Maybe not.
+I find the duality in all things, comparison in opposites, but my aim, should I focus on such a thing, perhaps is more the unity of the moment. “…James is the poet of the moment.”

 O Rose thou art sick.